GalenWQ/CS321OshaProject/README.md

 This will run our pure-python implementation of decision trees and k-means clustering, and automatically generate graphs that get written to the `images/` folder.

-Additionally, the code for implementing a decision tree with Scikit Learn can be seen in the jupyter notebook `sklearn_tree.ipynb`.
+Additionally, the code for implementing a decision tree with Scikit Learn can be seen in the jupyter notebook `notebooks/sklearn_tree.ipynb`.